monadicus/snarkops/snops_book/user_guide/envs/CANNONS.md

 - where to send transactions (to a file, or a node in the topology)

-The cannon document is not required for a `environment` to run, but the document needs to be present at `prepare` time to work.
+The cannon document is not required for a `environment` to run, but the document needs to be present at `apply` time to work.

 This document is required if you want to use a [cannon timeline action](TIMELINES.md#cannon).